y4to/y4to/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on my E-Portfolio
-- 🌱 I’m currently learning things about QA
+- 🌱 I’m currently learning everything all at once
-- 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: gheianagustin2001@gmail.com / agustin.gheian2001@gmail.com